-74. (1) A person who before or during an election for the purpose of effecting or preventing the election of a candidate, makes or publishes or causes to be made or published by words whether written or spoken, or by song a statement which is false or which he or she knows or has reason to believe to be false or in respect of which he or she is reckless whether it is true or false, in relation to the personal character of another candidate, commits an offence and is liable on conviction to a fine not exceeding twenty currency points or imprisonment not exceeding six months or both.
+- (1) A person who, before or during an election for the purpose of effecting or preventing the election of a candidate, makes or publishes or causes to be made or published by words whether written or spoken, or by song in relation to the personal character of a candidate, a statement which is false- - (a) which he or she knows or has reason to believe to be false; or - (b) in respect of which he or she is reckless whether it is true or false, - commits an offence and is liable on conviction to a fine not exceeding twelve currency points or imprisonment not exceeding six months or both. - (2) This section does not take away the right of a person to sue for defamation of character.

-(2) This section does not take away the right of a person to sue for defamation of character.
+74. Misconduct at campaign meetings

-75. (1) Any person who, at any campaign meeting relating to an election, acts in a disorderly manner for the purpose of preventing the transaction of the business for which the meeting is held, commits an offence and is liable, on conviction to a fine not exceeding fifteen currency points or imprisonment not exceeding six months or both.
+- (1) A person who, at any campaign meeting relating to an election, acts in a disorderly manner for the purpose of preventing the transaction of the business for which the meeting is held, commits an offence and is liable, on conviction to a fine not exceeding twenty four currency points or imprisonment not exceeding one year or both. - (2) The chairperson of a meeting to which this section applies may direct any person who, in the opinion of the chairperson, is preventing the transaction of the business for which the meeting is being held, to leave the place; and if the person fails or refuses to leave, the chairperson may cause that person to be removed from that place using such force as may be reasonably necessary. - (3) A person who has in accordance with subsection (2), left or who has been removed from a place in which a meeting to which this section applies is taking place, shall not, without the permission of the chairperson of the meeting, return to that place while the meeting is still in progress. - (4) A person who contravenes subsection (3) commits an offence and is liable on conviction to a fine not exceeding twelve currency points or imprisonment not exceeding six months or both.

-(2) The chairperson of a meeting to which this section applies may direct any person who, in the opinion of the chairperson, is preventing the transaction of the business for which the meeting is being held, to leave the place; and if the person fails or refuses to leave, the chairperson may cause that person to be removed from that place using such force as may be reasonably necessary.
+75. Failure by presiding officers to furnish election returns

-76. Any presiding officer who fails without lawful excuse to furnish the returns of the election to the returning officer within the time in which that person is required to furnish those returns, commits an offence and is liable on conviction to a fine not exceeding thirty currency points or to imprisonment not exceeding one year or both.
+A presiding officer who fails without lawful excuse to furnish the returns of the election to the returning officer within the time in which that person is required to furnish those returns, commits an offence and is liable on conviction to a fine not exceeding twenty four currency points or to imprisonment not exceeding one year or both.